-The Norway Rat and the Roof Rat are the two most common rats that invade homes and they can be very destructive.
-Following are some of the most common questions about these rodent pests—with answers to your rat problems!
+The Norway Rat and the Roof Rat are the two most common rats that invade homes, and they can be very destructive.
+The following are some of the most common questions about these rodent pests, with answers to your rat problems!

-Rats are nocturnal—that is, they are most active at night—and they live in hidden areas, so you can have a major rat problem in your home even if you never see any.
+Rats are nocturnal; that is, they are most active at night, and live in hidden areas, so you can have a major rat problem in your home even if you never see any.

-Because of this, you need to keep an eye - and an ear - out for signs of rodent presence.
+Due to this, you need to keep an eye and an ear out for signs of rodent presence.
 These include:

 At 9 to 11 inches long plus tail, rats are much larger than mice.
 Rat droppings are 1/2 to 3/4 inch in length, but mice droppings are only about 1/4 inch.